outstand/api-docs/endpoints/contacts.md

 - A new address would be added with the above attributes
 - Web address id `30` would be retained

-If a related type that is also a primary is deleted (example: phone id `1` is also the primary_phone_id) then the primary is set to `nil` except in cases where there is only one other record which is promoted to primary (example: we have a second phone number already).
+If a related type that is also a primary is deleted (example: phone id `1` is also the primary_phone_id) then the primary is set to `nil` except in cases where there is only one other record which is then promoted to primary (example: we have a second phone number already).

 #### Setting Primaries